dhanji/dhanji.github.io/src/main/resources/pages/comets-meteors.markdown

 # Comets and Meteors

-I am exploring writing an app with Comet (reverse Ajax) aka ‘hanging gets’.
+I am exploring writing an app with Comet (reverse Ajax) aka 'hanging gets'.
 I thought I knew how this worked in detail, but after days of research I found my knowledge sorely lacking.
 There isn’t much good information on the web either, so I thought I’d summarize what I learned here.